Shediac Smart Energy Community Project

 Community Solar Farm

-Site readiness work has been largely completed and some construction aspects have begun, with solar farm to be fully constructed and renewable energy flowing to the local power grid in late 2021.
+Site readiness work has been largely completed and some construction aspects have begun, with solar farm to be fully constructed and renewable energy flowing to the local power grid in early 2022.

 Two Net-Zero Commercial Buildings